 Sam plans to move into freelancing in the coming months, and pitched the idea of a series of regular articles describing all the steps he takes, along with an honest account of his highs, lows, successes and failures.

 Aside from being really inspired by the basic idea of the series, I commissioned Sam to write it as a way of proving that it IS possible to get started in freelancing by showing the right initiative.
-Sam provided a perfectly-worded pitch, with no errors, and one that conformed perfectly with the guidelines on the site’s write for us page.
+Sam provided a perfectly-worded pitch, with no errors.
 This is depressingly rare, as I discuss in this article.